 If you are interested in studying abroad, you will need to contact the foreign university to investigate the process for applying.
 You will also need to investigate the units of study available at the foreign university and confirm that you can get credit towards your degree for these units directly with your unit coordinator or faculty.

-For more information on study abroad and the process for applying, visit our student website.
+For more information on study abroad and the process for applying, visit the Student website.

 It’s a lot easier to combine study and overseas travel than you may think.
 The world is at your fingertips through our study abroad and student exchange programs – here are four easy steps on how to study overseas.